-At Dixons Allerton Academy, the Student Welfare team is made up of the Vice Principal, SENDCO, Assistant Primary SENDCO, DSL and Deputy DSL's, Inclusion Lead, Behaviour, Pastoral Team, and Learning Support Assistants.
+At Dixons Allerton Academy, the Student Welfare team is made up of the Vice Principal for Culture, Strategic Lead for SEND, Assistant Primary SENDCO, DSL and Deputy DSL's, Inclusion Lead, Behaviour, Pastoral Team, Academy Nurse and Learning Support Assistants.
 This department, in conjunction with the wider school, provides a holistic approach to meeting the needs of all students at the academy to ensure a joined up approach is implemented to meeting the needs of every student and the whole student, be that academically, medically, physically, socially or emotionally.
 Students with the highest levels of need are allocated a keyworker who will liaise with parents and external agencies as required with support of the SENDCO.